Stanleeeeey/Perceptrons-linear-classification/README.md

 $$ theta = theta+label*point $$
 $$ theta_0 = theta_0 + label $$

-NOTICE: this will not necessarily make $ theta $ and $ theta_0 $ correct but it will always improve
+NOTICE: this will not necessarily make theta and theta_0 correct but it will always improve it.